pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 ### Image (`DnDBase` class in more details)

-Represents the n-dimensional array of image pixel data with associated axis information.
+`DnDBase` class contains the n-dimensional arrays of image pixel data transformed into selected coordinate system with associated axis information related to this coordinate system.
 Image pixel data is generated from the `PixelData` via one or more projections.
-The class diagramm for the image class is presented on Fig.4 above.
+The class diagram for the image class is presented on Fig.4 above.

 |  | Description | Notes |
 |-----|---------|---|